sidrakhan27/Machine_Translation_Eng_Spa/README.md

 ## Project Structure

-- `transformer_model.ipynb`: Jupyter Notebook containing the implementation of the Transformer model.
+- `machine_translation.ipynb`: Jupyter Notebook containing the implementation of the Transformer model.
 - `data_preprocessing.ipynb`: Jupyter Notebook for data preprocessing, including text tokenization and vectorization.
 - `data`: Directory containing the dataset files.
 You can replace these with your own dataset files.
 - `README.md`: This README file providing an overview of the project.